How to Do A Plitvice Lakes Day Trip from Split or Zagreb

 If you’re maximising your time spent in Croatia, then you can also take this guided tour which drops you off in Split at the end of the day.

 If you’re happy to get an early start, then driving from Zagreb still allows you to get to the park early enough to beat the majority of tour groups.
-Otherwise, driving up the night before will definitely allow you to make the most of your visit.
+Otherwise, driving up the night before will allow you to make the most of your visit.

 Plitvice Lakes Day Trip Tips

-Regardless of whether you’re planning on taking a Plitvice Lakes day trip from Split or Zagreb, or whether you will travel independently or on an organised tour, here are some tips and things to consider to ensure you make the most of your time at this natural wonder!
+Here are some tips and things to consider to ensure you make the most of your time at this natural wonder!

-When to Visit Plitvice Lakes
+Best Time to Visit Plitvice Lakes

 Plitvice Lakes is one of the most highly visited attractions in all of Croatia with daily admissions reaching a peak of 17,000 people in the busy summer months.
 This has led to concerns about overtourism in the park and measures being put in place to protect this national park.

 One such measure is the cost of tickets varies dramatically throughout the year with summer prices reaching €40 compared to €10.
-Prices in the shoulder season of April to May & October are currently €23.50 for full-price entry.
-Keep in mind that concession prices are available for students and children over 7.
-Those under age 7 and people with disabilities can enter the park for free.
+Prices in the shoulder season of April to May & October are currently €23 for full-price entry.
+In the summer months, there are also discounts if you arrive after 4PM.

 If you want to minimise the strain on the national park while also having fewer visitors to contend with, then I strongly urge you to consider visiting in the winter or shoulder months.
 Parts of the park do end up closing in the winter months so it’s best to go earlier or later in the winter to try and avoid any closures.